Impressionism, the partakers of the expositions:

 When we look at his painting style we see that Cézanne often uses subdued colours.
 Though his brushstroke can be loose, he often uses broad expressive brushstrokes or patterns of symmetric brushstrokes, in both ways the painting doesn’t vibrate very much.
 Cézanne his focus mostly is not on the influence of the fleeting light on the colours of the subject, but on using colours to render form, on rendering a solid composition.
 This we can also see in the titles of his work; here almost no indication of season, time of day or weather conditions.
-Cézanne called 11 of the 20 works he exhibited with the Impressionists a study.
-It seems that he didn’t agree with the idea that a sketchy way of rendering a subject is the best way of depicting the fleeting moment.
+Cézanne called 11 of the 20 works he exhibited at the ‘impressionist’ exposotions a study.
+It seems that he didn’t agree with the impressionist idea that a sketchy way of rendering a subject is the best way of depicting the fleeting moment.
 Though it is true that he mostly painted en-plein-air, that his palet was lightened under the influence of Pissarro and that he announced blacks, we still can say that Cézanne hardly painted in an impressionist style.

 Cézanne joined the ‘impressionist’ expositions only two times:

 At the 1st ‘impressionist’ exposition Cézanne showed 3 works (R2).
 He was urgently requested to exhibit by Pissarro (R48).

 Zola (1874/04/18) praises his youth friend for his ‘great originality’.
 Prouvaire (=Toloza;1874/04/20) mentions his ‘over-exclusive love of yellow’ (R2,p126;R87,p234/5).
 Most critics are disdainful (R48;R164,p10).

 Cézanne refuses to join the second ‘impressionist’ exposition in 1876 (R48).